michiard/CLOUDS-LAB/labs/pig-lab/tstat-analysis/README.md

 2. Describe how the join is executed.

 ## Exercise 6
-**Problem statement:** find the minimum value of client MSS (mss_c).
+**Problem statement:** find the minimum value of client Maximum Segment Size MSS (mss_c).

+> The maximum segment size (MSS) is a parameter of the TCP protocol that specifies the largest amount of data, specified in octets, that a computer or communications device can receive in a single TCP segment, and therefore in a single IP datagram.
+It does not count the TCP header or the IP header.[1]
+The IP datagram containing a TCP segment may be self-contained within a single packet, or it may be reconstructed from several fragmented pieces; either way, the MSS limit applies to the total amount of data contained in the final, reconstructed TCP segment.
+Therefore: Headers + MSS ≤ MTU. (wikipedia.org)

 **Questions:**
-1. Can you explain why did you find this value?
+1. Did you obtain any ''"strange"'' values?
 2. What did you learn from this exercise?
+Is your data generally ''"clean"''?

 ## Exercise 7